-A separation agreement is a freely negotiated and agreed upon contract between spouses which deals with some or all of the outstanding issues that arise upon a breakdown in the relationship.
-It can allow for the avoidance of court action, and all of the time and costs that are associated with such a proceeding.
+A separation agreement is a freely negotiated and agreed upon contract between spouses that deals with some or all of the outstanding issues that arise upon a breakdown in the relationship.
+It can help you avoid going to court and all of the time and money that comes with it.

-A separation agreement is not a divorce, and spouses will still require additional steps to be divorced.
-Nor would the date a separation agreement has been signed necessarily be the legal date of separation.
+A separation agreement is not a divorce, but it is a step in the process.
 The date of separation is based on a number of other contextual factors, which the date of signing the separation agreement may not meet.

-In contrast with its name, a separation agreement can be made:
+In contrast with its name, a separation agreement can be made while: